 There are no specific rules in Luxembourg for luxury and fashion companies regarding advertising and marketing communications.
 As with any other businesses, commercial communications must be made in a transparent way, avoiding any misleading information on the product, as provided under the Consumer Code.
-Restrictions on unsolicited commercial communications exist under the Law of 14 August 2000 on e-commerce.
+Restrictions on unsolicited commercial communications exist under the Law of 14 August 2000 on e-commerce, as amended (the E-Commerce Law).